 Sometimes a process won’t kill even if you run the kill command.
 In order to terminal such processes, you need to specify a signal with the kill command.

 You can run kill -9 <process_id> to kill such kind of processes.

 To list all the signals available with the kill command run kill –l.

-The top command will give the real-time overview of the processes running in your system.
+The top command will give a real-time overview of the processes running in your system.

 Rundown: Advanced Linux Commands Level Your Way Up